AudioKit/AudioKit/README.md

 TODO:

+* De-Hungarian Foscili Opcode, instead use CSDParams of appropriate types
 * Globals: Enhance CSDOrchestra to enable global outputs and instruments
 * CSDAssignment & Expression: Develop a way to write math in the Csound realm
 * Fix memory leak or whatever is breaking paramArrayFromParams